ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

       return 0;
     }
     ```
+1. Build the ROS2 workspace
+    ```
+    cd ~/colcon_ws
+    . /opt/ros/foxy/setup.bash
+    colcon build
+    ```

 ### Build the ROS1 Bridge

-1. Create the ros1_bridge workspace.
+1. Open a new terminal.
+Create the ros1_bridge workspace.
 We build the bridge in a separate workspace because it needs
     to see both ROS1 and ROS2 packages in its environment and we want to make sure our application
     workspaces only see the packages from the distribution they are in.
     ```